 Kidney Transplant in Kharadi

-Patients with End-Stage Renal Disease are best managed by Renal Transplantation.
+Patients with End-Stage Renal Disease are best managed by Kidney Transplant in kharadi.

-Benefits of Kidney Transplantation: The benefits of Renal Transplant over keeping the patient on Hemodialysis are many:
+Benefits of Kidney Transplantation: The benefits of kidney transplant over keeping the patient on Hemodialysis are many:

 Criteria for Donors: